-To send flowers in memory of Russell Edward "Dutch" Weigel, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Russell Edward "Dutch" Weigel, please visit our Heartfelt Sympathies Store.

 In the 1960’s he and his parents moved to Ruskin, FL.
 He graduated from East Bay High School where he was the year book editor in his senior year.
 He worked in a beachside hotel restaurant during his senior year, of which he always reminded everyone.
 He loved to cook out on the grill and preparing holiday meals.